Worried about Japanese knotweed? Book a site survey and we’ll send an invasive weed specialist to take a look.

 With Japanese knotweed treatment, you can't afford to mess around.
 As we've mentioned, there are a whole host of reasons why Japanese knotweed needs to be dealt with properly.
 Not only can it cause structural damage, it can also make selling your home incredibly difficult.

-Here at Taylor Total Weed Control, we offer comprehensive Japanese knotweed treatment packages that begin with a FREE consultation.
+Here at Total Weed Control, we offer comprehensive Japanese knotweed treatment packages that begin with a FREE consultation.
 Our technicians will visit the site and carry out an assessment of your Japanese knotweed problem.

 From there, they can offer you a range of Japanese knotweed treatment options that are effective at killing the Japanese knotweed shoots and the root network underground.